 What do cockroaches look like?

-Cockroaches are invasive and are problematic in both homes and businesses.
+Cockroaches are invasive and are problematic in our area homes and businesses.
 Cockroaches have flattened, oval-shaped bodies, and six legs that are covered in spines.
 Their long antennae are usually the same length or longer than their bodies.
 Cockroach nymphs look similar to adults, but are smaller in size and are wingless.
 Cockroaches are dangerous pests due to their potential to carry and spread disease, human pathogens, and parasites that can make people ill.

 German cockroaches have two black stripes running horizontally down behind their heads.
 Their bodies are light brown to tan in color.
 These cockroaches commonly invade homes and restaurants, and are the most common species found living throughout the world.
 German cockroaches are capable of flying, but rarely do so.